-Natalicio (Nat) Serrano is a fourth year doctoral student in Public Health Sciences.
+Natalicio (Nat) Serrano is a doctoral candidate in Public Health Sciences and Graduate Research Assistant at the Prevention Research Center

 Chronic disease prevention and the role of the built and social environment on health behaviors and outcomes, with the ultimate goal of reducing health disparities among disadvantaged communities